 In April 2012, the Jumpstart Our Business Startups Act of 2012 (the JOBS Act) was enacted.
-Section 107 of the JOBS Act provides that an "emerging growth company," or an EGC, can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act of 1933, as amended (the Securities Act) for complying with new or revised accounting standards.
+Section 107 of the JOBS Act provides that an "emerging growth company," (an EGC) can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act of 1933, as amended (the Securities Act) for complying with new or revised accounting standards.
 Thus, an EGC can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
 We early adopted ASC 606 and ASC 842 as the JOBS Act does not preclude an EGC from early adopting a new or revised accounting standard earlier than the time that such standard applies to private companies.
-We have elected to use the extended transition period for any other new or revised accounting standards during the period in which we remain an emerging growth company; however, we may adopt certain new or revised accounting standards early.
+We have elected to use the extended transition period for any other new or revised accounting standards during the period in which we remain an EGC; however, we may adopt certain new or revised accounting standards early.
+We currently expect that we will no longer be an EGC on December 31, 2021.

 For further information regarding our significant accounting policies, see "Note 2.
 Summary of significant accounting policies" in the "Notes to Unaudited Condensed Consolidated Financial Statements" contained in Part I, Item 1 of this report and "Note 2.
+Summary of significant accounting policies" in the "Notes to Consolidated Financial Statements" contained in Part I, Item 1 of this report and "Note 2.
 Summary of significant accounting policies" in the "Notes to Consolidated Financial Statements" contained in Part II, Item 8 of our 2020 Form 10-K. There have been no material changes to these critical accounting policies since our 2020 Form 10-K.